 This is an extract from

-An Introduction to DNA Research written by our President, Graham Jagger, for the Moxon Family Research Trust website which is accessible by Members, and which contains DNA results for the Moxon name..
+An Introduction to DNA Research written by our President, Graham Jagger, for the Moxon Research website which is accessible by Members, and which contains a summary of the DNA results from the Society’s DNA research from 2002 until now.

 From the foundation of the Moxon Society in 1991 until his death in 2010 John Moxon Hill (JMH) had, almost single-handedly, compiled some 57 ‘Moxon Trees’; later researchers have added many more to this number.
 From the beginning JMH conceived these trees as being but branches of some greater tree and he spent many of his later years merging many of the smaller twigs into bigger units.